How Far Back Does First Advantage Background Check Go? (3 Years More)

 When individuals receive correspondence from First Advantage regarding a failed background check, there should be detailed instructions on how to file an appeal with First Advantage for any incorrect information.

-The appeals process could potentially take some time, however, which is one of the main reasons individuals should take some time to study how to get a criminal background check before their pre-employment background check takes place.
+The appeals process could potentially take some time, however, which is one of the main reasons individuals should take some time to study how to obtain a criminal background check before their pre-employment background check takes place.

 Not only will this allow individuals to know exactly what information employers are likely to see such as charges and arrest records, but it also gives individuals the opportunity to fix their background check.
 Individuals have several options to perform background checks on themselves.

-The easiest method is to use the search bar at the top of this page to perform public records search using their name.
+The easiest method is to use the search bar at the top of this page to perform a public records search using their name.
 This will give individuals a good idea of what is on their criminal records.

 Individuals can also use an online background check service to perform the check but should be aware that most of these companies operate on a subscription service and will require a hefty fee to perform a single check.